-Alcohol addiction isn’t something that appears.
+Alcohol addiction isn’t something that appears suddenly.
 Signs of alcohol addiction often sneak up on a person.
 There are subtle signs that worsen over time, and these are the signs that others can sometimes notice before you do.
-Other signs indicate that there may be a problem, but your loved ones may not see.
-Contact the experts at Pennsylvania Adult & Teen Challenge today at 844.442.8673 to learn more.
+Other signs indicate that there may be a problem, but your loved ones may not see it.

 Saying you only drink to relax in the evening, drink to help you sleep, or drink to enable you to loosen up in a social situation are all excuses.
 So is saying you are going through a difficult time and will stop when things get better.
 These are all signs of using alcohol as a tool for coping with or avoiding emotional situations.